M4 Grecia Quiroga, she/her/hers (pictured center above), is from Jackson, Michigan and graduated from the University of Michigan in 2018.

 As a Latina in medicine, it has been very comforting being able to turn to LANAMA for advice when things get tough because of our similar backgrounds and shared experiences.
 Being part of LANAMA truly feels like having a family away from home that will root for you and cheer you on every step of the way.
 I have found my best friends though LANAMA and have loved being able to not only have fun with LANAMA but also do impactful work with the Latinx and Native communities in the Ann Arbor and surrounding area.

 My advice for prospective students seeking community is to not be afraid to reach out to members of organizations that you are interested in joining!
 There are so many clubs at UMMS, and everyone is always more than happy to have you join their organization and have you share in their community.
-If you don’t know where to start, consider talking to your house counselor because they have a strong sense of what groups exist at UMMS.
+If you don’t know where to start, consider talking to your student services counselor because they have a strong sense of what groups exist at UMMS.
 They can also be key points of contact within the MHOME program as well, which helps make the medical school community feel like home.
 If you identify as underrepresented in medicine, connecting with the Office of Health Equity and Inclusion is also super helpful.

 University of Michigan Medical School will support you for exactly who you are and what you want to do in the world.